Sped0n/texa/README.md

 For Windows, run the command under `pyinstaller:` in `Makefile` to generate the app

-> _App release will not be provided due to the large bundle size_
+> _App release will be limited due to the large bundle size_